atlas-brown/slowpoke/INSTRUCTIONS.md

 Confirm sufficient documentation, key components as described in the paper, and execution with minimal inputs (approximately 20 minutes):

-* Documentation: The top-level [README]() file provides instructions for setting up Kubernetes clusters, installing dependencies, building application images with Slowpoke, generating synthetic benchmarks, and running experiments.
+* **Documentation**: The top-level [README]() file provides instructions for setting up Kubernetes clusters, installing dependencies, building application images with Slowpoke, generating synthetic benchmarks, and running experiments.
-* Completeness:
+* **Completeness**:
   * Slowpoke: [User-level library]() and [Poker runtime]().
   * Four real-world benchmarks (i.e., [hotel-res](), [online-boutique](), [social-net](), and [media-review]()) and a [synthetic benchmark emulator]() that dynamically changes behavior based on configuration files, e.g., [108 example configuration files]().
 * **Exercisability**:
-  * **EC2 cluster setup**: We provide automation scripts and instructions in `scripts/setup/` to create, initialize, start, stop, and terminate EC2 clusters.
+  * EC2 cluster setup: We provide automation scripts and instructions in `scripts/setup/` to create, initialize, start, stop, and terminate EC2 clusters.
-  * **Building and deploying applications with Slowpoke**: Instructions are available in `scripts/build/` for instrumenting applications and deploying them with Slowpoke, including modifying YAML configuration files.
+  * Building and deploying applications with Slowpoke: Instructions are available in `scripts/build/` for instrumenting applications and deploying them with Slowpoke, including modifying YAML configuration files.
-  * **Automated testing framework**: Scripts in `scripts/test/` support end-to-end experiment orchestration with Slowpoke, enabling reproducible and automated testing.
+  * Automated testing framework: Scripts in `scripts/test/` support end-to-end experiment orchestration with Slowpoke, enabling reproducible and automated testing.

 > At this point, **run `git clone https://github.com/atlas-brown/slowpoke`**